 • Dynamic Volume Provisioning enabled on the cluster.

-Note If you are deploying to a cluster hosted in Amazon Web Services, you must use Amazon Elastic Block Store (EBS) volumes.
+Note When deploying to an Amazon Web Services cluster, use Amazon Elastic Block Store (EBS) volumes.
 SystemLink Enterprise does not support Amazon Elastic File Storage (EFS) volumes.

 External data storage